UnitedHealthcare CEO Brian Thompson’s murder leaves trail of unknowns

 His whereabouts from 30 November to Wednesday are still unclear but he is believed to have stayed at the hostel during this time.

-Four days after the suspect is thought to have re-checked into the Upper West Side, Thompson was then “brazenly” shot from behind outside the Hilton Hotel in Midtown Manhattan.
+Four days after the suspect is thought to have re-checked into the Upper West Side hostel, Thompson was “brazenly” shot from behind outside the Hilton Hotel in Midtown Manhattan.
+That same day, police say they found footage of the suspect entering the Port Authority Bus Terminal, but no footage of him leaving, indicating he may have escaped on a bus.

 Both Greyhound and the hostel’s parent company, Hostelling International USA, told ABC News in a statement that they are "fully cooperating with the NYPD" but cannot comment further due to the active investigation.